owocki/web3_revenue_primitives/README.md

 These stablecoin systems can issue shares called seigniorage shares.
 When there is demand for more stablecoins, more are issued to offset demand and keep price level.
 If demand decreases and price of stablecoins fall, shares are put up for sale in exchange for stablecoins, which are then burnt from supply.
 Therefore, if the market cap of stable coins reaches a certain level, the value of all seigniorage shares will be at that same level.

 Another revenue-generating tactic are variable interest rate deposits, where users can deposit stablecoins into smart contracts that pay out interest.
 When demand is low, interest rates are increased to incentivize depositing stablecoins, which lowers the circulating supply of stablecoins and price increases; and vice-versa.

+### Staking

+Staking is could be the main way to generate revenue in the future.
+Right now, the only use revenue-related cases are service-based staking pools like Rocket Pool.
+We note that there are more staking-related models that have appeared in 2019.
+The most common example is melding ICOs and staking together such as in NuCypher's worklock and Edgeware's lockdrop.

+## Indirect Staking

+We can extend the worklock/lockdrop model from an initial offering into a sustainable revenue primitive for proof-of-stake base-layer blockchains.
+A dApp built on such a blockchain would allow users to stake base-layer tokens to mine dApp tokens (or earn other forms of utility such as reputation), and then the dApp would utilize this pool of staked layer 1 tokens to earn mining rewards on the layer 1.
+In a proof-of-stake system where slashing occurs (e.g. slash 33%), a smart contract could enforce that the dApp needs to provide 33% of stake and "top up" 66% from users such that user funds would not be compromised.
+In this case, the "mining" done by dApp users provides a revenue stream to the dApp in non-zero-sum manner which is extremely sustainable.

 ## Questionable / Possible Ponzi Schemes